How to Control Field Horsetail

 Manual Control

-Removal of horsetail by hand is challenging.
-Shallow weeding is not sufficient enough and can actually make the problem worse as it can re-grow from any tiny pieces that were not completely dug up.
-Removing shoots as soon as they start appearing can weaken the infestation although larger excavation may be required to remove the entire rhizome structure.
+Removal of Field Horsetail by hand is challenging.
+Shallow weeding is not sufficient enough and can actually make the problem worse as it can re-grow from any tiny pieces that aren’t completely dug up.

 Herbicide Control

-Strong weedkillers are effective in controlling Horsetail and are best applied in late summer.
-Horsetail is very persistent and may take several applications over a number of years to eradicate the problem.
-JBB Knotweed Solutions are trusted and recommended to deliver a reliable and consistent treatment plan for complete control.
+Field Horsetail is very persistent and may take several applications over a number of years to eradicate the problem.
+JBB Knotweed Solutions is trusted and recommended to deliver a reliable and consistent treatment plan for complete control.

-Book A Survey
+Book a Field Horsetail Survey

-We can tell you if you definitely have Japanese
+We can tell you if you definitely have Field Horsetail on your property and recommend the best course of action.

 We can tell you if you definitely have Japanese Knotweed on your property and recommend the best course of action.